JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_4.md

 [^264]: 116:11 Â<i>âryaputrâdaya</i>âryaputrâdaya_h_.
 Nârâya<i>âryaputrâdaya</i>a.

 [^265]: 116:21 The reason why the recitation of the Rig-veda is forbidden when the sound of a Sâman is heard, becomes manifest, for instance, from Âpastamba I, to, 7, where the discontinuance of the Veda-study is prescribed when the barking of dogs, the braying of asses, the cry of a wolf, &c., the sound of musical instruments, of weeping, and of a Sâman is heard.
-Loud sounds like these would disturb the recitation of _Ri_<i>k</i> or Ya<i>g</i>us texts.
-A very curious opinion has been recently brought forward by Professor Aufrecht (see his edition of the Rig-veda, second edition, vol. ii, p. xxxviii) that the incompatibility of the recitation of _Ri_<i>k</i> hymns and of Sâmans ‘beruht auf der Kenntniss von der Willkür and der zum Theil unwürdigen Weise, in welcher der alte Text des Rig-veda in diesem Gesangbuche (i.e. the Sâmavedâr<i>g</i>ika) behandelt ist.’
+Loud sounds like these would disturb the recitation of <i>Rik<i> or Ya<i>g</i>us texts.
+A very curious opinion has been recently brought forward by Professor Aufrecht (see his edition of the Rig-veda, second edition, vol. ii, p. xxxviii) that the incompatibility of the recitation of <i>Rik<i> hymns and of Sâmans ‘beruht auf der Kenntniss von der Willkür and der zum Theil unwürdigen Weise, in welcher der alte Text des Rig-veda in diesem Gesangbuche (i.e. the Sâmavedâr<i>g</i>ika) behandelt ist.’

 [^266]: 117:23 Grâmâra<i>n</i>ye grâmam (read, grâma?) evâra<i>n</i>ya_m<i>n</i>m_ tatra nâdhîyîta.
 Nârâya<i>n</i>a.